MichaelUnknown/mkpoker/README.md

 target_link_libraries(MyPokerApp mkpoker::mkpoker)
 ```

+### Dependencies

+Google test is used for unit tests, [CPM.cmake](https://github.com/TheLartians/CPM.cmake) for adding dependendcies and [PackageProject.cmake](https://github.com/TheLartians/PackageProject.cmake) to create an installable object.

-### Goals for this library / project that I had in mind when I started:
+## Goals for this library / project that I had in mind when I started:

 * cross platform library, support all the major compilers
 * header only